18 Publishing and Export

 HTML Reports from Notes Windows

-Beginning with Origin 2019b, you can create HTML reports using Notes windows.
-You can build your HTML report using placeholders that link to report sheet elements such as metadata, statistical results or graphs.
+You can create HTML reports using Notes windows.
+Build your HTML report using placeholders that link to report sheet elements such as metadata, statistical results or graphs.
 The resulting HTML report can be printed or exported; or it can be incorporated into your Analysis Template.

 Reports can also be created using Markdown syntax instead of HTML.
 If Markdown syntax is used, optional HTML syntax can be also included for advanced customization.